 Best Places to Catch a Sunset in Scottsdale

-Once the winter home of famed architect Frank Lloyd Wright, Taliesin West is now a museum and working architectural school.
+Once the winter home of legendary architect Frank Lloyd Wright, Taliesin West is now a museum and working architectural school.
 Guided tours, which take you through Wright’s working and living spaces, are offered on a daily basis.
-Visit in the late afternoon or book the 2-hour Night Lights tour and you’ll enjoy views of Scottsdale’s twinkling city lights as the sun sets.
+Visit in the late afternoon or book the 2-hour Night Lights tour and watch as Wright’s buildings and the surrounding desert take on a luminous, jewel-like quality at sunset.

 Scottish bagpipes signal the end of the day at The Westin Kierland Resort & Spa.
 Professional bagpiper Michael McClanathan calls in golfers off the course at sunset with his melodic Old World Scotland tunes.
-Even if you’re not golfing, you can still kick back with an ice-cold margarita at the Dreamweaver Canyon fire pit and watch as the sun dips below a warm desert horizon.
+Even if you’re not golfing, you can still kick back with frosty margarita at the Dreamweaver Canyon fire pit and watch as the sun casts its last rays of the day.

 This chic lounge on the 14th floor of the Talking Stick Resort & Spa boasts unparalleled views of Camelback Mountain and the surrounding Salt River Pima-Maricopa Indian Community.
 Besides jaw-dropping views, Degree 270 also is known for its live entertainment, dance floor, and regular drink specials.
-So, it’s not your traditional “sunset spot,” but it’s definitely worth a visit!
+It’s not your traditional “sunset spot,” but definitely worth a visit!

-On top of the tower at the Hotel Valley Ho marks the spot for one of the best views in Scottsdale.
-Looking over Camelback mountain and the west valley, the view is sure to make your night.
-City lights and mountain views, what more could you want?
+The top of the tower at the Hotel Valley Ho marks the spot for one of the best views in Scottsdale.
+From this vantage point, you’ll overlook Camelback Mountain and the sparkling city lights.
+After sunset, head down to the retro-chic ZuZu for dinner and cocktails.